 Citations and abstracts for journal articles, conference proceedings, dissertations, theses, and other media published 1800 – present; also books and book chapters from 1949 – present.
 Full text for some articles.
+Access limited to 4 simultaneous users.

 Life Magazine Archive presents an extensive collection of the famed photojournalism magazine, spanning its very first issue in November, 1936 through December, 2000 in a comprehensive cover-to-cover format.
 Published by Time Inc., the magazine has featured story-telling through documentary photographs and informative captions.